-Thinking Outside the Cube: How to Boost Your Office’s Culture in the Windy Cityby Gavin Meacham on March 11, 2019 in MindSpring News
+Thinking Outside the Cube: How to Boost Your Office’s Culture in the Windy Cityby Gavin Meacham on March 11, 2019 in Chicago, MindSpring News

 Business leaders spend a majority of their careers chasing productivity, searching for team members who can effectively churn out work and keep the books positive.
 It’s for this reason that office culture often falls by the wayside and can be overlooked by employers focused on workflows and impending deadlines.
 However, encouraging a fun, inclusive, and thriving office culture allows for more effective collaboration between colleagues, leading your employees to work better as a team and become more invested in your organization while building meaningful workplace relationships.